 See you next time!

 During Lent, Jesus took 40 days to consecrate himself to his purpose.
 Those who look at him through a biblical lens know that in the biblical story, that purpose included death on the cross and then, resurrection after three days.
 These days, many people use Lent for self-reflection, personal growth and spiritual growth.
-But a larger purpose may be getting closer to God or the divine.
-Hiding under his wings (I think that's the wording?).
-This year, beginning on March 6th, I encourage you, no matter what your faith, to create contemplative moments of retreat for yourself during the 40 days of Lent.
+But a larger purpose may be getting closer to God.
+This year, beginning on March 6th, I encourage you to create contemplative moments of retreat for yourself during Lent.

 Create a Contemplative Lenten Practice

-Instead of just reading a great book this year, grab your journal and a cup of tea each time, so you can really dive in.
+Instead of just reading a great book this year, grab your journal and a cup of tea each time, so you can really dive in, during your morning quiet time routine.

-Think about what the passage means to you.
-Imagine it happening, and even if you don't believe it happened literally, take in its truth, anyway.
+After reading a Bible passage or devotional story, think about what the passage or story means to you.
+Imagine it happening, as if you were there, and take in its truth.

 What will you be reading during this Lenten season?